catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-persistent-storage.md

 If no storage class is defined, the default on the Kubernetes cluster will be used.
 :::

-### Extending storage capacity
+### Configuring storage

-If you feel the need to increase the storage capacity for a dependency of your application, you can do so by supplying the appropriate configuration through helm chart variable(s), or custom values file(s).
+The needs of the application can be different per use case, therefore it make sense to check the storage options of the cloud provider in use.
+For example a high I/O application will benefit from high performance SSD storage, in other cases when large amounts of data will be stored, high capacity HDD.
+You can customize this, as well as the size of your storage through helm chart variable(s), or custom values file(s).